willymcallister/willymcallister.github.io/_articles/whats-with-the-name.md

 layout: article
 title: What's with the name?
 author: Willy McAllister
-d3: logo-d3.js
 comments: true
 ---

 The name Spinning Numbers refers to a type of number engineers use to represent signals.
 Numbers that spin!

-{% include embed-d3.html %}
+{% include_relative d3/logo-d3.html %}

-We write a spinning number with this crazy-looking notation,
+We write a spinning number with this unusual notation,

 $\Large e^{j\omega t}$